jpdery/moobile-core-doc/Source/Classes/Control/BarButton.md

 Name         | Description
 ------------ | -----------
-`bar-button` | Defines the element that act as a bar-button.
+`bar-button` | Defines an element acting as a bar-button.
 Use the `data-bar-button` property to specify a subclass instead.

 Events {#events}
 --------------------------------------------------------------------------------